liuxy10/nrel_logo/README.md

 </p>

+## High Resolution Files
+Vector graphs for both the front and back designs are available in the respective subfolders of this repository.

-## Summary
+## Use Policy:

-- **Front:** Windmill logo (N, R, E as blades)
-- **Back:** Walking Woman design for diversity and inclusion
+- These logo files are intended for official lab use only.
+Please do not distribute or modify without prior approval.

-For questions or access to high-resolution files, please contact the lab design team.
+- If you have any questions or require additional permissions, please contact the lab design team.

+Thank you for supporting the NREL Lab’s mission and visual identity!